Mandinka of Gambia are the largest ethnic

 the Mandinka converted to Islam

-the country they have traditionally been engaged in either
+the country they have traditionally been engaged in either peanut

-were pre-eminent in the political scene between 1962 to 1994 until
+in the political scene between 1962 to 1994 until Yahya

 Traditional Social Class Structure:

-third class were the caste members or artisans such as
+The third class were the caste members or artisans such

-did attach themselves to a free-born family.
+though they did attach themselves to a free-born family.
 In this

 area the griots had a special place because of their unique relationship

-to the members of the ruling class and who represented the collective memory
+to the members of the ruling class and who represented the collective

-the bottom of the social scale were the
+At the bottom of the social scale were the slaves.

 This was the case in Gambia as well as other west African regions.

-were taken into the family setting and were treated better than the
+who were taken into the family setting and were treated better

-The relationship between the domestic slave and certain families could carry through to
+the domestic slave and certain families could carry through to

 many generations.
-The war slave was basically treated
+The war slave was basically treated like merchandise

-also true for much of Gambia's other tribes though it has broken down to a certain
+much of Gambia's other tribes though it has broken down to a certain

 extent but still quite strict regarding marriage to any of the

 Power and Government:

 level where the eldest male member of a household would automatically

 be the head and would have the last word on any disputes or decisions

-involving marriage, funeral rites etc., within the
+involving marriage, funeral rites etc., within the family

-of the family that first established the settlement.
+member of the family that first established the settlement.
 Again

 his decisions were final on disputes or traditional rites though